-Ajyal 2024 To Spotlight Standout Storytelling By Hiam Abbass And Misan Harriman
+Ajyal 2024 to Spotlight Standout Storytelling by Hiam Abbass and Misan Harriman

-Doha, Qatar: 2024 Ajyal film Festival, presented by Doha Film Institute (DFI), will host renowned Palestinian actress Hiam Abbass and acclaimed filmmaker and photographer Misan Harriman in this year's Ajyal Spotlight sessions, bringing their powerful perspectives on the intersection of storytelling and social change to young audiences.
+(MENAFN- BCW Global) Doha, Qatar; November 9, 2024: 2024 Ajyal film Festival, presented by Doha Film Institute (DFI), will host renowned Palestinian actress Hiam Abbass and acclaimed filmmaker and photographer Misan Harriman in this year’s Ajyal Spotlight sessions, bringing their powerful perspectives on the intersection of storytelling and social change to young audiences.

 Ajyal Spotlight honours storytellers who inspire change and aligned with this year’s theme of Moments that Matter, the two influential voices featured bring an unyielding commitment to storytelling as a force for change.
 Their shared insights and personal journeys will inspire young audiences to explore the transformative power of art as a catalyst for understanding, compassion and empathy.